TrueBlocks/trueblocks-core/docs/content/chifra/chaindata.md

-  -r, --big_range uint    for the --logs option only, allow for block ranges larger than 500 (default 500) -U, --count             display the number of the lists of appearances for --addrs or --uniq -D, --decache           removes a block and any transactions or traces in the block from the cache -w, --raw               report JSON data from the node with minimal processing -o, --cache             force the results of the query into the cache -x, --fmt string        export format, one of [none|json*|txt|csv] -v, --verbose           enable verbose (increase detail with --log_level)
+  -r, --big_range uint    for the --logs option only, allow for block ranges larger than 500 (default 500) -U, --count             display the number of the lists of appearances for --addrs or --uniq -D, --decache           removes a block and any transactions or traces in the block from the cache -w, --raw               report JSON data from the source with minimal processing -o, --cache             force the results of the query into the cache -x, --fmt string        export format, one of [none|json*|txt|csv] -v, --verbose           enable verbose (increase detail with --log_level)